alrichardbollans/spatial-preposition-annotation-tool-unity3d/Unity3D Annotation Environment/readme.md

 Note that some scripts require the NonConvexMeshCollider Asset, which is available on the Unity Store.

 ## Scenes
+To create new scenes to test on, it is easiest to begin with the given scene_template.
+Scenes should be saved in 'Assets/Scenes'.

 ### Naming
 * `Main` class contains names of various non-testing scenes which need referencing in scripts.
 If names of any of the non-test scenes are changed, make sure they are also updated here. `first_scene_name` is also set here which defines which scene is opened first.

-* Scene file names should contain task abbreviation --  sv, pq and comp tasks are shared scenes.
+* In order to be included, the test scene name should contain the task abbreviation --  sv, pq and comp tasks are shared scenes.
 Currently these aren't distinguished.
 Main.cs handles which scenes are done for which task.

 ### Adding Objects
-* Setting at rest: Physics is dealt with by MeshObject class in set_objects_at_rest.cs.
-Some objects names will need adding to attributes of this class if adding new objects
+Any number of objects may be added and the tags given to the objects handle which configurations are tested.
+Some points to consider when adding new objects:

-* Make sure to not share naming of objects eg. "box" issue as may want to have different physics properties
+* Make sure to not share naming of different objects across scenes as physics properties may need handling slightly differently and appropriate naming helps to distinguish them.
+Also, when commonsense features are extracted object names are important.

-* Object names should be distinguished by using brackets as clean names are made by finding the first "("
+* Object names should be distinguished by using brackets as clean names are made by finding the first "(".

-* Don't use red or green objects
+* Don't use red or green objects as it will be difficult to see highlighting.

+* Setting at rest: Once objects have been added to a scene and roughly positioned, objects can be set at rest using the `set_objects_at_rest.cs` script (using associated editor button).
+Some objects names will need adding to attributes of this script if adding new types of objects.

-### Object Tags
+#### Object Tags
-* `MainCamera`: There should be one camera in each scene given the tag "MainCamera"
-* `ground`:
-* `figure`:
-* `figureground`:
-* prepositions:
+Object tags handle which objects are tested and how they are tested.

 * Ground Objects in scenes are given tag `ground` or `figureground`.
-Figures to compare with them are given `figure` or `figureground` tag.
+* Figures to compare with them are given `figure` or `figureground` tag.

-* All grounds are compared against all figures
+* All grounds are compared against all figures.

-* For the screen task, the ground is given a `ground` tag and a child object which contains a preposition tag.
+* For the screen task, the ground is given a `ground` tag and a child object which contains a preposition tag e.g. `in` (scene one of the screen scenes for how this is done).
 The correct figure (for ground-preposition pair) is given the `figure` tag.

-* Scene cameras must have "MainCamera" tag. camera is restricted to bounding box of room in scene template
+* Scene cameras must have `MainCamera` tag.
+Camera movement is restricted to bounding box of room in scene template.

 ### Removing Scenes
 Scenes need removing from build and removing from scene list in main.cs.
 To do this, open the project, delete the scenes and then run finalise_scenes.cs.
-Then build (to same folder name!)
+Then build.

 ## Other Assets